kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-significance-of-rule-path-and-method-order.md

            - GET
          noAuth: true
    ```
-    We can test the above APIRule configuration using the following requests:
+    You can test the above APIRule configuration using the following requests:

    | Request                                                                                                   | Rule Matched                | Access Strategy         | Expected Outcome                                              | HTTP Status Code         |
    |-----------------------------------------------------------------------------------------------------------|-----------------------------|-------------------------|---------------------------------------------------------------|--------------------------|